 Have you noticed that things have changed into much more positive for hard rock and metal bands here in Scandinavia?

 We played here five years ago, and the tour was terrible.
 All this death metal and black metal are popular, but they didn’t want to know our kind of music.
 Things have changed, and they have festivals with all these classic bands.
 It all changed.
-Five years ago, it was all about Slipknot, and now it’s Mötley Crue and Iron Maiden again.
+It was all about Slipknot five years ago, and now it’s Mötley Crue and Iron Maiden again.
 Good for us!
 It’s good that our music can stand the test of time.
 The biggest compliment to us is that we wrote songs twenty-five years ago that people still like.
 You see some bands and have to think if people will remember them in twenty-five years.

 SOLO ALBUM AND TOUR